Wood End, Kingsbury, Warwickshire: Culture and recreation

 The village does not have its own public house, but there is a working men's club on Tamworth Road which was opened in 1905.
 It was used by miners, farm labourers and clay workers, and helped to support the Wood End Silver Band.
 There is also a village hall dating from the 1960s.
 The village does not have any takeaways or restaurants, with the nearest one being in the village of Hockley.
 There is a large playing field, football pitch and play area at the end of Smith Street.
 As of 2009, a lottery funded 'North Warwickshire Forest of Arden' walking trail was established with the route including a north-eastern part of Wood End (through its fields).
 The nearest leisure facilities are in Kingsbury School, and the Snowdome in Tamworth.
 There is a football club in the Tamworth & District Sunday Football League called Wood End Sports.

 Transport

 Wood End lies close to junction 10 of the M42, and is 2 miles from the A5 (Watling Street) at Dordon.
 The village has 4 bus stops along Tamworth Road, which are served by buses running on routes 777, 767, 115, 118 and 119.
 The nearest railway station is Wilnecote.
 The nearest airports are Birmingham (17 miles) and East Midlands (25 miles).

 Media

 The local newspapers covering the area are the Tamworth Herald, which has a separate edition for North Warwickshire, and the Atherstone Recorder.
-The local BBC radio station covering the area is BBC Coventry & Warwickshire.
-Local commercial stations in the area include Free Coventry & Warwickshire and Capital Mid-Counties.
+The local BBC radio station covering the area is BBC CWR.
+Local commercial stations in the area include Hits Radio Coventry & Warwickshire and Capital Mid-Counties.
 The village is covered by the ITV Central and BBC West Midlands TV regions which are broadcast from the nearby Sutton Coldfield transmitting station.